osgeo-oceania/foss4g-sotm-oceania-2020/hubs/auckland/index.md

 # Map Showcase

 Have you ever wanted to have your maps professionally printed in large scale?
 We are very excited to announce our Map Showcase!
 Submit your map PDF by the end of _Friday 13th November_ (one week before the conference) and we will print and display it at the conference.
+Many thanks to NZDF for making this possible.

 ## Important Terms & Conditions